Whiteknight/Rosella/libraries/container.md

 reference to a single instance once it has been resolved the first time.
 All subsequent requests to resolve that type will use the same instance.

+    c.register(class MyType,
+        new Rosella.Container.LifetimeManager.Permanent()
+    );

+This example registers the `MyType` type with a Permanent lifetime manager.
+The first time this type is resolved a new instance will be created and cached.
+All subsequent requests for the type will return the same instance.

 ### Container.LifetimeManager.Thread

 The `Rosella.Container.LifetimeManager.Thread` is similar to the Permanent lifetime manager except it creates unique instances for each Parrot Thread.
 This type is currently unimplemented until Parrot adds threading support.

+    c.register(class MyType,
+        new Rosella.Container.LifetimeManager.Thread()
+    );

+This example registers a type `MyType` with a Thread lifetime manager.

 ### Container.LifetimeManager.Transient

 The `Rosella.Container.LifettimeManager.Transient` type is the default registration behavior.
 No references are stored, and a new instance is created fresh and returned every time the container is asked to resolve one.

+    c.register(class MyType,
+        new Rosella.Container.LifetimeManager.Transient()
+    );

+This example registers a type `MyType` with a Transient lifetime manager.
+Notice that the Transient manager is the default and will be used if no other manager is provided.
+The following example is exactly the same:

+    c.register(class MyType);

 ### Container.Option